Lejoon/modular-scraping-platform/README.md

 ### Creating New Plugins

 1. Create directory structure: `plugins/your_plugin_name/`
-2. Implement classes inheriting from both legacy and Transform interfaces
+2. Implement classes inheriting from Transform, Fetcher, or Sink as appropriate
 3. Add exports to `__init__.py`
 4. Configure pipeline in `pipelines.yml`
 5. Test with `python main.py`